 For two and a half years I was the technical lead responsible for the operational management of a global platform running a vendor provided software product for a Fortune 100 insurance company.
 That’s a mouthful.
 In simpler terms, we did DevOps for a vendor provided enterprise content management system.
 The team consisted of between 8-10 people, including 3-5 in Northern Ireland.
 This included a scrum master and product owner, so generally we had around 8 developers at any given time.
+The following is a summary of the DevOps lessons learned.

 The application was a pretty standard 3 tier web application, although it was a bit slow to deploy and come online.
 We used standard AWS CloudFormation templates and shell scripts to automate the deployments to AWS.
 The configuration was highly available.
 Initially creating 2 load balancers, 2 application servers, 2 search servers, and a multi-AZ RDS database.